 The ingredient list included things like “oil blend” and their own version of pesto sauce, so I had to approximate some things using what I keep in my pantry.
 I used extra virgin olive oil plus a little drizzle of the leftover oil from the sun-dried tomatoes, and then added our homemade basil pesto, which is slightly different from their recipe.

 It’s not exactly the same flavor as the one I tasted at Lifetime, but it’s pretty darn close.
 Theirs seemed a bit more salty and had some spice in it, making me wonder if there were some crushed pepper flakes in there somewhere.
 I served the salad at dinner, and Michael and the boys really liked it.
 I’ve made a couple more batches since then, because it keeps well and is so easy to pull out for a quick lunch.

 Regular spinach or baby spinach work equally well, just remove the stems from the regular spinach and tear the larger leaves.
 I haven’t tried it it with baby kale or chard, but I imagine both would also work nicely.
 I like this with home cooked beans, but a can of garbanzo beans will do in a pinch.
 When peppers are in season, roast your own in the oven or over a hot flame on the stove, or you can purchase roasted red peppers in jars.

-In the large bowl, stir together the beans, Feta, red pepper, sun-dried tomatoes, pesto, olive oil, lemon juice, pepper, and salt.
-Toss with the spinach and allow to rest in the refrigerator or at room temperature for about 15 minutes, then serve.
+- In the large bowl, stir together the beans, Feta, red pepper, sun-dried tomatoes, pesto, olive oil, lemon juice, pepper, and salt.
+Toss with the spinach and allow to rest in the refrigerator or at room temperature for at least 15 minutes, then serve.
 Add more fresh black pepper to taste.